K01603779/Master_ReactvieServers/README.md

 # Master_ReactvieServers
 ## Prerequisites
-Below is the needed software that has to be installed for running the provided programms :
+Below is the needed software that has to be installed for running the provided programs :
 * Typescript/ Node.js Project :
     * [Node.js & npm](https://nodejs.org/en/)
     * [Visual Studio Code as IDE](https://code.visualstudio.com/download)